 The most famous person in Lapland, probably all of Finland, is Santa Claus himself.
 At SantaPark’s Joulukka, you can explore Santa’s secret command center, work alongside his elves, and of course, sit down with the big guy himself and discuss matters of great importance … or just tell him what you hope to find under the Christmas tree this year.
 However you want to spend your time with Santa, you can get photos together, perfect for cards, or more likely, Instagram. #SantaClaus #MerryChristmas #SantaPark

 Shopping?
 Yes please.

 Some people might not associate the Arctic Circle with designer goods and boutique shops, but the 16 shopping bags your bae is lugging around beg to differ.
-You got reindeer leather purses in Rovaniemi.
-Adorable Sámi winter shoes from Inari.
-You loved the shopping center that overlooks the border between Finland and Sweden in Tornio, and of course, you had to pop over to Ikea to see what a real Swedish Ikea looks like.
-And just when you thought you were all shopped out, you see an advertisement for the Pentik Outlet in Posio.
+You got reindeer leather purses at Santa Claus Village.
+Adorable Sámi winter shoes from the Siida Gift Shop.
+You loved the shopping center that overlooks the border between Finland and Sweden, and of course, you had to pop over to Ikea to see what a real Swedish Ikea looks like.
+And just when you thought you were all shopped out, you see an advertisement for the Pentik Outlet.
 Unique Lapland souvenirs for you and your loved ones is the cherry on the Lapland holiday cake.

 The large, round bed is warm, though there are spiky fingers of ice crawling up the glass sides of the stylish glass igloo.
 The dark sky over the frozen lake sparkles.
 Suddenly, like a soft snatch of song, a green haze appears in the distance.
 Any thoughts of sleep evaporate.
 This is why you’re here, to see magic with your own eyes.
 You sit up and wait for the show to begin.